zesty-io/parsley/pvl/README.md

 - [X] Code Output component - Recieves Tree and outputs HTML with parsley
 - [X] Preview Rendering
 - [ ] Output Targets (snippet, export html, view file, wysiwyg target)
+- [ ] Setup "demo" mode which always runs the zesty.io marketing website
+- [ ] Setup instanceZUId prop, if not available, creates a prompt to select an instance (requires auth)
+- [ ] If modelZuid not passed, setup a prompt to select model zuid to work with (or free form)
+- [ ] Save and publish button for snippets
+- [ ]
 ## Considerations

 Our Goal...
 To make Zesty.io like nothing you've ever experienced...

-- [ ] Setup include code object bank component
+- [ ] Setup {{include}} code object bank component - loads snippets
 - [ ] fetch remote file data for snippets, or fake it for now
 - [ ] Allow Parsley in Rich Fields (enables content designer and forms to be include like {{include forms2}} )